 Eligibilty

-Any young woman with a birth date which falls between September 1, 2010 and August 31, 2012 is eligible to attend Oakcrest 2024.
+Any young woman with a birth date which falls between September 1, 2012 and August 31, 2014 is eligible to attend Oakcrest 2026.

-Campers Who are Not Members of The Church of Jesus Christ of Latter-Day Saints
+Campers Who are Not Members of The Church of Jesus Christ of Latter-day Saints

 Campers from Another Stake

 If a young woman from a participating stake wants to attend with another participating stake, she must register and pay the $230.00 fee with her stake.
-If a young woman (member or nonmember) from a nonparticipating stake wants to attend with camper from a participating stake, she must wait and register through open enrollment (beginning April 1) and pay the $255.00 nonparticipating stake fee.
+If a young woman (member or not) from a nonparticipating stake wants to attend with a camper from a participating stake, she must wait and register through open enrollment (beginning April 1) and pay the $255.00 non-participating stake fee.
 She can request the stake with which she would like to attend on her registration form.
 Instructions for Open Enrollment are found on the website.

 Nonparticipating Stake Campers

 Oakcrest is available for open enrollment after our participating stakes register in March.
 Open weeks will be posted on the website by April 1.
-Please see the Registration tab above for Open Enrollment instructions.
-The registration fee of $255.00 for non-participating stake campers is higher to help cover the maintenance fee paid by Oakcrest participating stakes.
+Please see the Registration tab for Open Enrollment instructions.
+The registration fee of $255.00 for nonparticipating stake campers is higher to help cover the maintenance fee paid by Oakcrest participating stakes.

 Special Needs Campers